Deep Non-rigid Structure-from-Motion: A Sequence-to-Sequence Translation Perspective: Method

 \subsection{Shape Regularizer}

-Since the reconstruction term has been removed in the MHA module, the constraints need to be addressed to avoid trivial solutions.
-Instead of imposing the constraint on the latent code as subspace clustering~\cite{ji2017deep}, we apply the regularizer after decoding the latent code to 3D shapes, where the 3D shapes' properties can be fully utilized.
+Instead of imposing the constraint on the latent code as subspace clustering~\cite{ji2017deep} in a fully supervised manner, we only apply the regularizer after decoding the latent code to 3D shapes, where the 3D shape sequence's properties can be fully utilized.

-First of all, we calculate the reprojection error between the estimation $\mathbf{RS}$ result and the input $\mathbf{W}$ to enforce the network to learn how to estimate the shape as well as the motion from the input:
+In this section, we will discuss various constraining terms for the network to generate desired 3D shapes, and prove the necessity of $\mathbf{S}^\sharp$ to represent a deformable shape sequence.
+Meanwhile, the reason why these regularizers are chosen will be discussed.

+Ambiguity is one of the main difficulties of non-rigid 3D reconstruction.
+The rigid motion that cannot be decoupled between the object and the camera causes the ill-posedness.
+The ill-posedness is one of the sources of under-determination in traditional methods~\cite{xiao2004closed,brand2005direct}.
+This inherent ambiguity will introduce shape estimation errors.

+To reduce the loss of accuracy due to ill-posedness, various methods have been proposed.
+Park~\etal~\cite{park2020procrustean} proposed the use of Procrustean analysis to evade the ambiguity, Zeng~\etal~\cite{zeng2021pr} used pairwise alignment to exclude the loss of accuracy caused by the rigid transformation ambiguity.
+However, Park~\etal~\cite{park2020procrustean} did not enable an end-to-end inference process, while Zeng~\etal~\cite{zeng2021pr} had an excessive computational complexity, \REVX{this complexity results in the method's inability in handling longer input sequence.
+It also results in its inability to obtain more contextual information.}.
+By contrast, we propose to use a special representation $\mathbf{S}^\sharp\in\mathbb{R}^{F\times 3P}$ instead of $\mathbf{S}\in\mathbb{R}^{3F\times P}$ to organize the sequence data as follow, exploiting the low-rank properties of the special representation to achieve a reduction in ambiguity.

+We consider that the shape sequences composed of inter-frame rigid transformation-free shape sequences obey the low-rank assumption.
+Dai~\etal~\cite{dai2014simple} first proposed to introduce the low-rank assumption into the traditional method, which elegantly solves the problem of underdetermined solution equations due to insufficient conditions.
+On this basis, we impose constraints on the shape estimation process by introducing the low-rank assumption as a supervisory term into the training process.

-Meanwhile, for the global shape constraint, we penalize the nuclear norm of the reshuffled shape matrix $\mathbf{S}^\sharp \in \mathbb{R}^{F\times 3P}$ as the the nuclear norm is known as the convex envelope of the rank function:
+However, the constraint on the rank is an NP-hard problem, and to make it solvable, we follow Dai~\etal\cite{dai2014simple} and relax this constraint to the nuclear norm constraint.
+Thus, for the global shape constraint, we penalize the nuclear norm of the reshuffled shape matrix $\mathbf{S}^\sharp \in \mathbb{R}^{F\times 3P}$ as the nuclear norm is known as the convex envelope of the rank function: